EUROPEAN SYSTEMS

 PRAGUE - 1973

 I was particularly interested to visit here as my grandfather, who had died the previous year, was born in a town not far away from the capital and had worked there before settling in England in about 1908.
 In 1973 the whole place was seemingly rather sombre as no doubt memories of the failed 1968 rising were still quite fresh.
-Mindful of possible problems with photographing transport I carried only a small Baldessa 35mm rangefinder camera which slipped into my anorak pocket, and used only colour transparency film.
-When I can get more of these scanned or printed I'll add them here.
+Mindful of possible problems with photographing transport I carried only a small Baldessa 35mm rangefinder camera which slipped into my anorak pocket, and I used only colour transparency film. .

 This one appears to be an intermediate type between the very old four-wheelers still then widely present and the modern Tatras.
-It was the only one of its tyope that i actually saw in service
+It was the only one of its type that I actually saw in service.

 HUNGARY